Sales and Use Tax

-Filing Procedure: Vending Machine tax return, Form VM-2, must be filed for each period showing the cost price or manufactured cost of tangible personal property sold through vending machines during the preceding period.
+The Vending Machine tax return must be filed electronically for each period showing the cost price or manufactured cost of tangible personal property sold through vending machines during the preceding period.
 The dealer must pay the amount of tax due at the time the return is filed.

 Tax Rates: The tax rate is 6.3 percent (5.3 percent state tax and 1 percent local tax) of wholesale purchases.
 In addition, there is an additional 0.7 percent state tax imposed in the localities that make up Northern Virginia and Hampton Roads, making the rate in these regions 7 percent (6 percent state tax and 1 percent local tax).
 Dealers may also request authorization from the Tax Commissioner to report tax based on gross sales.

 The additional regional tax in Northern Virginia applies to the Cities of Alexandria, Fairfax, Falls Church, Manassas, and Manassas Park, and the Counties of Arlington, Fairfax, Loudoun, and Prince William. the additional regional tax in Hampton Roads applies to the Cities of Chesapeake, Franklin, Hampton, Newport News, Norfolk, Poquoson, Portsmouth, Suffolk, Virginia Beach and Williamsburg, and the Counties of Isle of Wight, James City, Southampton and York.

 For additional information refer to Code of Virginia § 58.1-614.